 2.1.
 Definitions, principles and intersections

-Regenerative agriculture lacks a universally accepted definition but is generally framed as a holistic approach that uses soil conservation as the entry point to regenerate ecosystems and deliver a suite of environmental and social outcomes (Schreefel et al., 2020; Newton et al., 2020; Congreves et al., 2025).
+Regenerative agriculture lacks a universally accepted definition but is generally framed as a holistic approach that uses soil conservation as the entry point to regenerate ecosystems and deliver a suite of environmental and social outcomes (Schreefel and al., 2020; Newton et al., 2020; Congreves and al., 2025).
 Most RA definitions emphasise enhancing soil organic matter, increasing biodiversity, minimising synthetic inputs, and strengthening farm resilience and community wellbeing.
 Conservation agriculture, by contrast, is more narrowly codified around three core principles: minimal soil disturbance, permanent soil cover and diversified crop rotations.

 In practice, RA and CA overlap substantially.
-CA systems that combine no-till or reduced tillage with residue retention and crop diversification align closely with many RA principles (Sun et al., 2020).
-Regenerative systems can, however, go beyond CA by more explicitly incorporating livestock integration, agroforestry, perennial crops, and social goals such as farmer autonomy and local knowledge (Giller et al., 2021; Sher et al., 2024).
+CA systems that combine no-till or reduced tillage with residue retention and crop diversification align closely with many RA principles (Sun and al., 2020).
+Regenerative systems can, however, go beyond CA by more explicitly incorporating livestock integration, agroforestry, perennial crops, and social goals such as farmer autonomy and local knowledge (Giller and al., 2021; Sher and al., 2024).
 The boundaries between RA, CA, organic farming and agroecology are therefore porous, and many empirical studies labelled as “regenerative” analyse practices that have long been studied under other terms.

 From a climate perspective, what matters is not whether a system is branded “regenerative”, but whether the bundle of practices delivers measurable, additional and durable reductions in net GHG emissions while sustaining yields.
-This requires explicit attention to both SOC dynamics and non-CO₂ gases, as well as to leakage and land-use change in the broader system (Paustian et al., 2016; Powlson et al., 2011).
+This requires explicit attention to both SOC dynamics and non-CO₂ gases, as well as to leakage and land-use change in the broader system (Paustian et al., 2016; Powlson and al., 2011).

 2.2.
 Soil carbon dynamics and greenhouse-gas balances